10 Time-Saving Reading Hacks for Busy Professionals in 2026

 2. Master Speed Reading Fundamentals

-Tim Ferriss famously demonstrated that most people can increase their reading speed by 300% in just 20 minutes of practice.
-The key techniques are surprisingly simple:
+Tim Ferriss famously demonstrated that most people can increase reading speed by 300% in just 20 minutes of deliberate practice.
+The methods are surprisingly simple, and they all attack a specific bottleneck.
+Each can be layered on top of the others as your skill improves.

 - Use a visual pacer: Guide your eyes with your finger or a pen.
-This simple technique can immediately boost speed by 25-50%
+This single technique typically lifts speed by 25-50% immediately

-- Stop re-reading: Trust your brain to capture information the first time
+- Stop re-reading: Trust your brain to capture information the first time.
+Regression accounts for 30% of slow reading

 | Technique | Speed Increase | Best For | Learning Curve |